zaptst/zap/README.md

 When interpreting a position:

-- `"row"` is 1-index based
+- `"line"` is 1-index based
-- `"col"` is 0-index based
+- `"column"` is 0-index based

-This means that when you are interpreting a `"col"` it is the index *before* a character.
+This means that when you are interpreting a `"column"` it is the index *before* a character.
 It targets this "in between" position and not the character itself.

 For example if we have the following line: